Promising - One study

 The program builds on “The 5 Steps to Protecting Our Children,” an education tool for CSA prevention also developed by D2L.
 The program not only trains adults on child protection but also assists organizations in creating individual and organizational policies and procedures in attempts to keep children safe.

-Rheingold and colleagues (2011) found significant differences between the waitlist control group and the Stewards of Children training groups (in-person and web-based training combined) with regards to measures of child sexual abuse (CSA) knowledge.
-At the 3-month follow-up, participants who received the Stewards of Children training had significantly higher knowledge scores compared with the control group.
+Rheingold and colleagues (2011) found significant differences between the waitlist control group and the Stewards of Children® training groups (in-person and web-based training combined) with regards to measures of child sexual abuse (CSA) knowledge.
+At the 3-month follow-up, participants who received the training had significantly higher knowledge scores compared with the control group.

-There were no significant differences between the Stewards of Children training groups and the waitlist control group on CSA attitudes, measured by the CSA Myth Scale.
+There were no significant differences between the training groups and the waitlist control group on CSA attitudes, measured by the CSA Myth Scale.

 CSA Prevention Behaviors

-There were significant differences between the waitlist control group and the Stewards of Children training groups with regards to self-reported prevention behaviors.
+There were significant differences between the waitlist control group and the training groups with regards to self-reported prevention behaviors.
 While both the training groups and the waitlist control group reported significant increases in preventative behaviors at the 3-month follow-up, the training groups showed a greater increase in behaviors.

 Self-report measures were collected by the site coordinators.
 Study participants were asked to complete the primary dependent measures at post-training and at the 3-month follow-up assessment points.
 Baseline assessment of the dependent variables (i.e., measures given prior to the training) was not included in this study design in order to decrease the possible attentional bias to the content of the trainings.
 The primary dependent variables included measures of child sexual abuse (CSA) knowledge, attitudes, and prevention behaviors.
 CSA knowledge was measured using the CSA Knowledge Questionnaire, which was created for this study and included 12 true/false questions about CSA.
 CSA attitudes were measured using the CSA Myth Scale (Collings 1997).
 Finally, CSA prevention behaviors were measured using 21 retrospective questions about CSA prevention behaviors in the past 3 months (such as whether the participant engaged in primary prevention behaviors at work or talked to a child about CSA).